Skip to main content

 "Requirements" means the requirements as set out in any specifications, policies, guidance and documents outlined on the Services Web Page;

-"Service(s)" means each of the selected products and services on the Onboarding Form, which NHS Digital makes available and which the Connecting Party is interfacing with;
+"Service(s)" means each of the selected products and services on the Onboarding Form, which NHS England makes available and which the Connecting Party is interfacing with;

-"Service Bridge" means the NHS Digital function / team providing support;
+"Service Bridge" means the NHS England function / team providing support;

-"Services Web Page" means NHS Digital's information repository for each of the Service(s) (as may be shown in the Onboarding Form) containing the Requirements, details of Changes and other information relevant to the connection to and receipt of each Service(s), as made available on the NHS Digital website, in particular the API catalogue;
+"Services Web Page" means NHS England's information repository for each of the Service(s) (as may be shown in the Onboarding Form) containing the Requirements, details of Changes and other information relevant to the connection to and receipt of each Service(s), in particular the API and integration catalogue;

 "Working Day" means any day other than a Saturday, Sunday or a public or statutory holiday in England and Wales.